-- To provide behavioral health care that responds to client needs, treats individuals with dignity, and is recognized as effective by clients and purchasers. - To maintain ongoing fiscal viability of the agency through careful financial management and planning. - To integrate a commitment to ongoing quality improvement throughout the organization. - To strategically position the agency for the future behavioral and physical health care environment. - To provide leadership in the efforts to reform the healthcare system so that the needs of Clara Martin Center clients are adequately addressed.
+- To provide mental health and substance use care that responds to consumer needs, treats individuals with dignity, and is recognized as effective by consumers and purchasers. - To maintain ongoing fiscal viability of the agency through careful financial management and planning. - To integrate a commitment to ongoing quality improvement throughout the organization. - To strategically position the agency for the future mental health and physical health care environment. - To provide leadership in the efforts to reform the health care system so that the needs of Clara Martin Center consumers are adequately addressed.